Riverton in Salt Lake County, Utah — The American Mountains (Southwest)

 Erected 1980 by Tithing Yard Hill Camp, Daughters of Utah Pioneers.
 (Marker Number 411.)

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Early Riverton and the Magnificent Dome Church South Jordan Settlement (approx. 2.7 miles away); Thomas Butterfield (approx. 5 miles away); Fort Herriman (approx. 5.2 miles away); Mingo Smelter (approx. 5.2 miles away); Pioneer Rock Church (approx. 5.3 miles away); Welby (approx. 5.6 miles away); Utah Idaho Sugar Factory (approx. 6 miles away).
+Early Riverton and the Magnificent Dome Church (within shouting distance of this marker); South Jordan Settlement (approx. 2.7 miles away); Thomas Butterfield (approx. 5 miles away); Fort Herriman (approx. 5.2 miles away); Mingo Smelter (approx. 5.2 miles away); Pioneer Rock Church (approx. 5.3 miles away); Welby (approx. 5.6 miles away); Utah Idaho Sugar Factory (approx. 6 miles away).

 Also see . . .
 History of Riverton and the Tithing Yard.
 Early in Riverton's history, a branch of the Church of Jesus Christ of Latter-Day Saints was organized.
 Nicholas T. Silcock was named as the first branch president in 1870.
 In 1879 a meetinghouse was constructed of adobe brick on 1300 West at 13150 South.
 This building also served as a schoolhouse and a community meeting place for the small town.
 It was a large one-room structure which was later used as a blacksmith shop.
 Afterward it was remodeled and converted into a home.
 (Submitted on August 26, 2010.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 21, 2010, by Jack Duffy of West Jordan, Utah.
-This page has been viewed 1,175 times since then.
+It was originally submitted on August 21, 2010, by Jack Duffy of West Jordan, Utah.
+This page has been viewed 1,248 times since then and 18 times this year.
 Photos: 1, 2, 3. submitted on August 21, 2010, by Jack Duffy of West Jordan, Utah. • Syd Whittle was the editor who published this page.